-9% (volume cap) LIHTC to be used for the following:

-- 1. New construction - 2.
-Rehabilitation of existing inventory but excluding acquisition costs of real estate, buildings, and depreciable assets from eligible basis (no acquisition LIHTC).
+- 1. 9% (volume cap) LIHTC to be used for the following: - a.
+New construction - b.
+Rehabilitation of existing inventory but excluding acquisition costs of real estate, buildings, and depreciable assets from eligible basis (no acquisition LIHTC). - 2.
+No more than one (1) acquisition/rehabilitation project may be awarded 9% (volume cap) LIHTC per calendar year. - 3.
+Project owner/applicant must be established and registered with the State of Hawaii.